cdl-geneseo/cdl-geneseo.github.io/_posts/2021-03-15-four-weeks-online.md

 ---
 layout: post
-title: "Four weeks online: Race, racism, and the Black experience in the Americas"
+title: "Four weeks online: race, racism, and the Black experience in the Americas"
 author: melanie
 categories: Perspectives
 tags: ["online learning", "antiracism", "intersession 2021"]
 ---

 ![Largodopelo image](https://upload.wikimedia.org/wikipedia/commons/5/52/Largodopelo.jpg)
+*Pelourinho Plaza, Salvador, Bahia, Brazil.
+Photo by Wikipedia user [Sitenl](https://commons.wikimedia.org/wiki/File:Largodopelo.jpg) (Samory Santos), [CC BY-SA 3.0](ttp://creativecommons.org/licenses/by-sa/3.0/), via Wikimedia Commons*{:.image-caption}

 *Editor’s note: During the January 2021 Intersession, as part of Geneseo’s project of [becoming an antiracist college](https://www.geneseo.edu/tlc/becoming-antiracist-college-project), nearly a dozen faculty taught courses that either focused centrally on issues of racial justice or incorporated those issues via dedicated modules and interwoven content.
 Professor Medeiros’s post is the first in a series in which faculty reflect on their objectives and experience in these courses.*